kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 Target audience are people who wants to start working on command line tools.

-The series consists of 3 parts.
-The first part discusses how xterm work.
-Parts 2 and 3 talk about different features of tty:
+The series consists of 4 parts.
+The first two parts discuss how xterm work.
+Parts 3 and 4 talk about different features of tty:

 * Part 1: Xterm, user input;
 * Part 2: Xterm, CLI tool output;